almugabo/openalex_qa/scope/README.md

 The table “paper” has a field “original_venue” .

 In the 2015 subset, out of the 3.8 Mio of unknown type (doc_type and genre null) we have 2.2 Mio with an entry in “original_venue”
-The sheet “original_venue_top_entries” in the excel file “original_venue_and_urls” show the top entries i.e with over 500 entries (the non-english names are google-translated)
+The sheet “original_venue_top_entries” in the excel file *original_venue_and_urls* show the top entries i.e with over 500 entries (the non-english names are google-translated)

 =>  It seems that the field can be used to infer document type for some records, however considering that the top 250 entries (with at least 500 records) have a combined total of only about 320k entries , the long tail would cause a challenge

 ##### 1.1.2 using urls

-The table “papers_url”  provide the url to the record
+The table “papers_url”  provide the url to the record.

+From the 1.6 Mio records without information on doc_type, genre or original_venue , we can link 1.5 Mio to the url.
-We have xx records with a url (out of those without doc_type, genre or original_venue) We extracted the url domain (using tldextract) and the top domains are provided in the sheet of the
+We extracted the url domain (using tldextract) and the top domains are provided in the sheet of the *urls_top_domains* in the excel file *original_venue_and_urls*.

-=> here also it seems that the url could be used,
+The entries by themselves do not provide enough information to infer the document types.
+However the show that some of the top sources (in terms of number of documents) are repositories which have the information on the type of records they have.
+This includs for example *http://www.archives-ouvertes.fr* , *university repositories* etc ....
+This offers the possibility of retrieving this information from those platforms : in some cases the urls encode the ids of the records in those platforms, so they can be retrieved via APIs if offered, in other cases the operators of the plaforms may be approached to help fill the gaps: it could be in their interest to increase the accessibiliyt of their records if OpenAlex data are used to build search engines).

 #### 1.2 On the discrepancies on type of records  between “doc_type” (MAG) and “genre(Crossref)